West Hollywood, CA Economic Overview

 As a submarket of West Los Angeles, the West Hollywood office market has all indicators moving in the right direction, among all asset classes.
 The Melrose District in West Hollywood commands some of the highest retail rents in West Los Angeles.
 The industrial real estate market in West Hollywood is expected to remain very tight in the foreseeable future, due to the conversion of industrial space to creative office use for companies in the media, technology, entertainment and advertising industries.

-West Hollywood Office Sales
+West Hollywood, CA Office Sales Volume

 Data provided by Yardi Matrix, for properties larger than 50K SF, which sold at over $5M.